jackofallops/terraform-azurerm-remote-state-storage/README.md

 This module makes up part of a quick-start set of modules.
 This is intended to be used prior to a larger deployment to provide remote state capability in the beginning of a project to help prevent isolation of work.

+This module is intended to be used independently of larger configurations, to provide separation of responsibility.

 ## Usage
 ```hcl-terraform
 module "remote-state-storage"{